Borrow from our libraries

 Please allow 4 business days for return delivery to us.

-Simply airmail your item to the address above.
+Simply airmail your item to the return address above.

 Return postage will be at your own expense, though you can apply for reimbursement of the postage fee (not custom fee) by sending a copy of your receipt to email@example.com, or to the address above.